Betty Amann

-Philippine Amann (10 March 1905 – 2 or 3 August 1990), known professionally as Betty Amann, was a German-American film actress.
-Born to American parents in Germany, she began her acting career in the United States with the film The Kick-Off (1926).
+Philippine Amann (10 March 1905 – 2 or 3 August 1990), known professionally as Betty Amann, was an American film actress.
+Born to American parents in the German Empire, she began her acting career in the United States with the film The Kick-Off (1926).
 She is perhaps best known for her role in Asphalt (1929).

 Early years

 Philippine Amann was born in 1905 (some sources say 1906 or 1907) in Pirmasens to a Swiss-German Lutheran family.
 She has also been referred to as Jewish.
 Raised in America, Amann studied painting at the National Academy School of Fine Arts in New York; she had been an intent lover of art and painting since childhood.